jaimejim/lecture/src/coapdiscovery.md

 GET coap://FF0X::FD/.well-known/core
 ```

-In a network that supports multicast well, you can discover the RD using a multicast query for `/.well-known/core`.
-IANA has not yet decided on the multicast address to be reserved but we can assume that all CoRE RDs can be found at the IPv4 `224.0.1.187` and the IPv6 `FF0X::FE`. the request would then be:
+In a network that supports multicast well, you can discover the RD using a multicast query for `/.well-known/core` and the query parameter `?rt=core.rd*`.
+IANA has not yet decided on the multicast address to be reserved but we can assume that all CoRE RDs can be found at the IPv4 `224.0.1.187` and an additional IPv6 multicast group address `FF0X::FE` to limit the burden on other CoAP Endpoints.
+The request would then be:

 ```txt
 GET coap://FF0X::FE/.well-known/core?rt=core.rd*